Required Licenses

 Local Business Permits

-- Zoning Permit: Ensures that your business operations comply with local zoning laws; may require an application and review process.
+- Zoning Permit: Ensures that the business operations comply with local zoning laws, particularly if operating from a residential area.